christianTragesser/pypline-ci/README.md

 I'm currently experimenting with docker-in-docker delivery pipelines written in a *high-level language* hoping to capitalize on object-oriented concepts native to Python.
 While bash does provide a simple ability to script docker-in-docker pipelines; at a certain scale, creating and maintaining independent scripts across multiple integrated repositories or projects becomes cumbersome and inefficient.

-##### Why Python 2.7 by default?
-Currently, Python 2.7 is native to most Docker development workstations(popular Linux distros or MacOS).
-A major focus of this tooling is minimal dependencies however, this library is compatible with Python 3 as well.

 #### Examples
 Build image and run container:
 ```python